 - Obtained complete defense verdict for five professionals less than 30 minutes following trial in a civil case where plaintiff sought millions in damages.

-- Represented physician group in DOJ investigation.
+- Represented physician group in DOJ criminal investigation.

 - Represented physician in False Claims Act action.